-While perfectly aware of the delicate nature of the subject, the Italian embassy counts on the understanding of the Tunisian authorities, hoping that their reply will be in the spirit of effective action against terrorism, as part of the friendly relations between our two countries."
+While perfectly aware of the delicate nature of the subject, the Italian embassy counts on the understanding of the Tunisian authorities, hoping that their reply will be in the spirit of effective action against terrorism, within the framework of the friendly relations between our two countries."

-53. The Italian government observed that such assurances had never before been requested from the Tunisian authorities.
+53. The Italian Government observed that such assurances had never before been requested from the Tunisian authorities.